edgarcosta/hdme/README.rst

   discriminant 5.

-Along the way, the library provides functionality for the evaluation of genus 2 theta constants in quasi-linear time.
+Along the way, the library provides functionality for the evaluation of genus 2 theta constants in quasi-linear time, and for the action of Hecke operators on Siegel modular forms.
 The algorithms are described in the associated paper `[K21]`_.

 Prerequisites
 =============